-68. According to the Yukizawa/Maeda statistics, the proportion of textiles to total export values in 1925 was 92 percent for the United States, 74 percent for "other Southeast Asian countries" including India, and 41 percent for Korea.
+92% for the United States, 74% for "other Southeast Asian" countries including India, and 41% for Korea.

-69. The export values and quantities of total raw silk and cotton yarns as listed in the Historical Statistics of Japan, Volume 3, are used here.
-The export values and quantities of whipped and ginned cotton exported from the mainland Japan to Korea are obtained from the Statistical Yearbook of the Government-General of Korea.
+&lt;sup>69 The export values and quantities of total raw silk and cotton yarns as listed in the Historical Statistics of Japan, Volume 3 are used here.
+The export values and quantities of whipped and ginned cotton exported from the mainland Japan to Korea are obtained from the Statistical Yearbook of the Government General of Korea.

-70. Figures for whipped and ginned cotton for Korea are only available from 1926.
-According to the Yukizawa/ Maeda statistics, the exports of textile materials to Korea were small in scale until the mid-1920s.
+&lt;sup>70 Figures for whipped and ginned cotton for Korea are only available from 1926.
+According to the Yukizawa/Maeda statistics, the exports of textile materials to Korea were small in scale until the middle of the 1920s.
 Price fluctuations for whipped and ginned cotton, therefore, are only incorporated into the export price index for 1930 and thereafter.